Smeidir/QAOA/README.md

 - Do operators commute`? commute?
 - Find mixer operators which preserve hard constraints
 - Solve for circuits locally and run on cloud?
+- Is offset important when you trasnlate from qubo?